luka-loehr/promptly/README.md

 > Help me migrate this codebase to the latest version of Java.
 Start with a plan.
 ```

-### Automate your workflows
+### Workflow Automation

-Use MCP servers to integrate your local system tools with your enterprise collaboration suite.
+Connect Promptly to your tools through MCP servers for seamless automation:

 ```text
 > Make me a slide deck showing the git history from the last 7 days, grouped by feature and team member.